HopeyCodeDS/bandit-games-platform-frontend/README.md

 3. The chatbot responds with helpful information or troubleshooting steps.
     - If the chatbot is unable to generate a response, an error message displays: "A response could not be generated."

+NB: The platform chatbot service can be found in this repo [here](https://github.com/HopeyCodeDS/RAG-based-chatbot-integration)

 ---

 ## Admin Role